ehmedosmanov/WeShare/README.md

 - **AWS S3**: for stores and retrieves media.

 #### State Management:
-- **Zustand**: Manages global state for for efficient state management.
+- **Zustand**: Manages global state for efficient state management.

 #### Frontend Framework:
 - **React**: Powers the dynamic rendering of components for all features.